 Once you and your forester have agreed on the direction your TF should take, he or she will develop a Forest Management Plan (FMP) for your forest outlining the forest’s present condition, your goals, and how the goals are to be achieved.
 Your management plan may also be used to qualify for the Vermont Use Value (Current Use) program if your forest is over 25 contiguous acres (27 if your home is on the same parcel).
 If you elect to enter this program, and are successful, your property taxes on the forested portion in the program will be significantly reduced, and penalties may be incurred if you attempt to develop that area.
 [See Use Value Program.]

-Properties sold, divided, developed, or violating objectives in the FMP are immediately decertified and removed from the program.
-However, a change in ownership within a family does not necessarily mean a loss of TF status.
+Properties sold, outside the family, sub-divided, developed, or violating objectives in the FMP are immediately decertified and removed from the program.
+Changing ownership within a family does not necessarily mean a loss of TF status.
+Please be sure to notify the administrative office and your forester about changes in ownership within the family as certification requires that all records be kept up to date and accurately reflect both property and owners.
 Many families structure their properties to bridge the generations.